sharmas1ddharth/Data-Analysis-with-python/Demographic-data-analysis/README.md

 | salary | Salary of a person |
 | fnlwgt | - |

-Access the analysis notebook [here](https://datalore.jetbrains.com/notebook/jGVfrtnn5vDdWyQIY8plrD/8yJ26q6QeqTJFmsGTvVldS/)
+Access the analysis notebook on [Datalore](https://datalore.jetbrains.com/notebook/jGVfrtnn5vDdWyQIY8plrD/8yJ26q6QeqTJFmsGTvVldS/)

+Access the code on [Replit](https://replit.com/@sharmas1ddharth/Demographic-Data-Analyzer?v=1)

 ### Analysis Result
 - **Count of people from each race:**